 As Marcel Duchamp commented, creation is essentially a series of choices: you make one choice, then you make another, and so on.
 The paintings featured here tend to adopt that approach: one change following another, then another, until the work is eventually abandoned – but hopefully not before having created a meaningful image, whatever that may be.

-Most paintings are for sale, as are high resolution copies of all photographs.
+Most paintings are for sale.
 Commissions are also undertaken.
 Enquire at: contact@iandanielsgallery.com

-All images on this site are optimised to load quickly and, as a result, are at a reduced resolution.
-Images of paintings in particular inevitably lack the detail of the originals.
+All images on this site are optimised and, as a result, are at a reduced resolution, inevitably lacking the detail of the original work.